 Giving Back to Our Community

 As a fourth-generation landscaping and garden center business, Dennis’ 7 Dees continues to grow and service our neighbors in the Portland metro area and the northern coast.
 Along with our passion for plants, we cherish community, education, environment, and safety.
-We are dedicated to exploring new ways in which we can support our deep, long-standing relationship with the community and help our neighbors grow along with us.
-That’s why we’ve established The Growing Grant and our Retail Fundraising Program.

-Dennis’ 7 Dees Growing Grant
+Dennis’ 7 Dees Growing Grant Program

 Bringing Landscaping to Your Project in a Meaningful Way

-The Growing Grant is our way of giving back to our community each year through landscaping.
-It is available for non-profit organizations with projects that focus on education and/or food systems and security.
-This grant includes labor, plants, and material for landscaping an outdoor space; it is NOT a monetary donation.
+Our grant includes labor, plants, and material for landscaping an outdoor space; it is NOT a monetary donation.
 Although we recognize that this program is not ideal for everyone’s needs, we feel this is how we can make the most impact.
+Check out some of our past Growing Grant projects below!

-For our most recent Growing Grant, we partnered with Seth Lewelling Elementary to rehabilitate a wildlife habitat pond.
+We recently partnered with Seth Lewelling Elementary to rehabilitate a wildlife habitat pond.
 Initially set up as a 4-H Environmental Magnet School, Lewelling Elementary has several unique features including wooded courtyards, a variety of mature trees, a small man-made creek, and a wildlife pond.
 Over time, the pond had fallen into disrepair, overwhelmed by weeds and invasive species.
 We donated landscape labor and materials, and we collaborated with the educators at Lewelling on a vision to transform the space into an outdoor, living laboratory for kids to learn about nature firsthand.

 An old, dead tree sat at the edge of the property surrounded by a wooden bench.
 We dismantled the bench to reuse the materials for new benches.
 We sanded and stained the wood and then took gabion cages, which are typically used for large, industrial projects, and reimagined them as bench bases—the gaps between the river rocks act as habitat for overwintering insects and reptiles!